• Skip to primary navigation

 5. WebLogic Administration Server will start

-We can specify a a boot.properties file so the Administration Server doesn’t ask for the username and password at startup.
+We can specify a boot.properties file so the Administration Server doesn’t ask for the username and password at startup.

 1. Go to the Administration Server root folder: